 The perception of rising temperatures had a positive coefficient and was statistically significant at the 5% level.
 This indicates that a unit increase in the perception of temperature rises enhances the likelihood of farmers adapting to climate change, increasing 2.3694 units in agricultural yields.
 This strong correlation suggests that perceived risks serve as a significant motivator for farmers to modify their practices in response to climate change.
 When farmers acknowledge the effects of rising temperatures on their crops and overall agricultural viability, they are more inclined to take proactive measures to mitigate these impacts.
 This could include selecting heat-resistant crop varieties, adjusting planting schedules, or implementing water-efficient irrigation methods.
 Increased awareness of the challenges posed by rising temperatures influences their immediate agricultural decisions and fosters a long-term commitment to resilience and sustainability.
 Consequently, the substantial impact of temperature perception on adaptation strategies highlights the importance of effective communication and education regarding climate change, empowering farmers to make informed choices that protect their livelihoods in a progressively challenging environment.
 The marginal effect of 0.052 further emphasizes this point, indicating that each additional unit of perceived temperature increase corresponds to an approximate rise of 0.052 units in agricultural productivity while controlling for other variables.
-These findings align with Ceci et al. [90], who assert that awareness of climate variations, particularly in relation to historical trends, is essential in shaping adaptation strategies and positively influencing the livelihoods of households.
+These findings align with Ceci et al. [90], who assert that awareness of climate variations, particularly to historical trends, is essential in shaping adaptation strategies and positively influencing the livelihoods of households.

 The perception of decreased rainfall had a negative coefficient and was statistically significant at the 1% level.
 This indicates that a 1% increase in the perception of declining rainfall reduces agricultural yields, as farmers’ adaptive capacity decreases by 3.6851 units.
 This strong negative correlation suggests that when farmers observe a drop in rainfall, it may foster feelings of hopelessness or resignation, ultimately discouraging proactive adaptive behaviours.
 Rather than actively seeking solutions to mitigate the impacts of reduced water availability, these farmers may become resigned to their circumstances, viewing their situation as beyond their control.
 This mindset can hinder their willingness to explore alternative farming practices, thereby increasing their vulnerability to climate change.
 The perception of diminishing rainfall reduces motivation to adapt and perpetuates a cycle of inaction that could jeopardize their long-term livelihoods.
 Understanding this psychological barrier is crucial for developing effective interventions that promote resilience among farmers confronting the harsh realities of climate variability, emphasizing the need for support systems that inspire hope and empower adaptation to changing environmental conditions.
 Although the coefficient is negative, the magnitude of this effect is relatively small yet significant, as demonstrated by the marginal effect of 0.039.
 This suggests that for each unit increase in the perception of decreasing rainfall patterns, agricultural yields decline by approximately 0.039 units, holding all other variables constant.
 These findings are consistent with the work of Asrat and Simane [18].